 Why most Britons find Malaysia an enchanting place for their retirement?
 Reasons for British to retire in Malaysia?

-British nationality was the top 3 highest number of Malaysia My Second Home applications last year (2012), the figure is growing more and more each day as retirees find Malaysia a stable, convenient and affordable place to stay.
+British nationalities has been showing interest in joining Malaysia My Second Home applications.
+Over the years, the figure is growing more and more each day as retirees find Malaysia a stable, convenient and affordable place to stay.
 There are many reasons for British to retire in Malaysia!
 Find out one good reason for yourself!
 Malaysia My Second Home is 100% risk free!

 HAILING from the north east of England, Linda Kenyon is no stranger to living far away from home.
 She has been in Malaysia for almost seven years, accompanying her husband who works in Kuala Lumpur for an oil company, after having lived in several other countries, including Australia and Brunei.